 …notwithstanding all your wise Laws and Maxims we have it in our power not only to free ourselves but to subdue our Masters, and without violence throw both your natural and legal authority at our feet –

-This story about Mercy Otis Warren was updated in 2018.
+This story about Mercy Otis Warren and Abigail Adams was updated in 2019.